nopphasinara/jquery-selectable/readme.md

 - `destroy`: returns the control to its pre-initialized state.

 - `getElements`: returns a jQuery object containing all elements in the collection.
-Passing `true` as an argument will only return selected elements.
+Passing `true` as an argument will return only selected elements.
+Passing a string or an array will return all elements that have those values.

 - `selectAll`: selects all items in the collection.